 Gone, but not forgotten.

 To the right is a `57 that belongs to a friend of mine, John Feistritzer of Indiana.
 His `57 is a real F-code sedan (factory supercharged 312), and has been a racecar since the mid to late `60s.
-It has gone high 10s in the quarter but generally stays in the mid 11 range, as he doesn't have a roll bar, and doesn't plan to add one.
+It has gone mid 11s in the quarter but generally stays in the low 12 second range, as he doesn't have a roll bar, and doesn't plan to add one.